The Magic of Egypt

 The Egyptians also excelled in the art of making linen and fine fabrics of all kinds.
 The writer of this article has himself examined a piece of Egyptian linen dating from the 18th Dynasty in the Ashmolean Museum in Oxford.
 The weave was so fine it was impossible to count the threads with the naked eye.
 Pliny speaks of a certain garment sent by King Amasis to Lindus, every single thread of which was composed of 360 minor threads twisted together.
 Egyptian linen was spun and dyed in brilliant and gorgeous colours, the secret of which has been lost.
 On the mummies we often find the most beautiful embroidery and bead-work ornamenting their shirts; several of these can be seen in the British Museum in London, as well as in Cairo.

 When we turn to the ornamental arts our sense of wonder knows no bounds.
-Ancient Egyptian jewellery is thoughtful, mystical and allegorical, enshrining the highest Truths in emblematical form, expressed through harmonious proportion, stylisation and radiant colour, all beautifully wrought in gold, silver and precious and semi-precious stones.
+Ancient Egyptian jewellery is thoughtful, mystical and allegorical.
+It was carefully designed to enshrine the highest Truths in emblematical form, expressed through harmonious proportion, stylisation and radiant colour, all beautifully wrought in gold, silver, precious and semi-precious stones.
 Glass was manufactured in all its varieties from the earliest period.
-We find scenes of glass-blowing and bottles depicted in many Egyptian wall paintings.
-Sir Gardner Wilkinson tells us they imitated pearls, emeralds, and all the precious stones to great perfection with glass.
+The jewelled pectoral illustrated at left made for a 12th Dynasty Egyptian princess shows the perfection the ornamental arts had reached in Egypt more than 4,000 years ago.
+We find scenes of glass-blowing and the manufacture of bottles depicted in many Egyptian wall paintings.
+Sir Gardner Wilkinson tells us that Egyptian jewellers imitated pearls, emeralds, and all the precious stones to great perfection with glass.
 If you do not have access to the collections in the great museums, you can find many fine photographs of these beautiful objects in The Jewels of the Pharaohs by Cyril Aldred, published by Thames & Hudson in 1971.
-When King Tutankhamen's tomb was opened in 1922 there issued from it such a store of sublime treasures that the world gasped with astonishment.
+When King Tutankhamen's tomb was discovered in 1922 there issued from it such a store of sublime treasures that the world gasped with astonishment.

 As we saw in our article on the Magic of Music, the Egyptians cultivated music from the earliest times, and understood well the influence of musical harmony on the mind and body.
 Music was used in the temples for the cure of physical and psychic disorders of all kinds.
 Music was strictly divided into popular, military and sacred sounds, and these were never confused as they are today.
 The lyre, harp, and flute were used for sacred concerts to which only the nobility and priesthood were invited.
 For festive occasions they had the guitar, the single and double pipes, and castanets; for troops, and during military service, they had trumpets, tambourines, drums, and cymbals.
 Various kinds of harps were invented by them, such as the lyre, sambuc, ashur; some of which had more than twenty strings.
 Pythagoras learned music in Egypt and made a regular science of it in his teachings.

 Countless books have been written about ancient Egypt from every conceivable perspective that still leave much untold and unrevealed, and our short investigation is no exception.
-We have said nothing about mathematics, writing or literature.
-We sincerely apologise for these and other omissions which are inevitable when considering so vast a subject.
+This is not surprising when we consider that, even at a conservative estimate, the Egyptian civilization flourished for some 5,000 years, far longer than any other with the possible exception of China.
+In contrast, the Roman Empire lasted barely 500 years.
+We will be very lucky (or unlucky, depending on one's point of view!) if our much vaunted Western 'civilization' lasts even that long.
+Hence, we have said nothing about Egyptian mathematics, agriculture, writing or literature, though we explore some aspects of these subjects in other articles (see Further reading list in the sidebar).
+Nonetheless, we sincerely apologise for such omissions which are inevitable when considering so vast a subject.
 However, if we have succeeded in opening the eyes of our readers to even a fraction of the Magic of Egypt our labours will be amply repaid.